vanruesc/spatial-controls/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the changes you wish to make with the owners of this repository via the issue tracker.
 A proposed change should be focused and concise.
 Please adhere to the following guideline:

-1. Create a feature branch based on the `dev` branch.
+1. Create a feature branch based on the `main` branch.
 2. Implement your patch or feature on that branch.
 3. Lint and test your changes.
 Maintain the existing coding style.
 4. Add unit tests for any new or changed functionality.
-5. Navigate to your fork on Github, select your feature branch and create a new Pull Request targeting the `dev` branch.
+5. Navigate to your fork on Github, select your feature branch and create a new Pull Request targeting the `main` branch.
 6. Once your PR has been merged, you can safely remove your feature-branch.